-OUR THIRD MEETING was held on October 16, 2020.
+OUR THIRD MEETING was held on October 16, 2020. (click on the title to view the meeting recording).
 Contributions on Risorgimento and Unified Italy: Prison, Political Consciousness and Migration by:

 - Steve Soper (University of Georgia), “A Panoramic Snapshot of Political Imprisonment in Nineteenth-Century Italy: Attilio Monaco’s I galeotti politici napoletani dopo il Quarantotto (1932)”

 - Elena Bacchin (Università Ca’ Foscari, Italy – Columbia University), “Memoirs of the Prison: Neapolitan Political Detainees of the Risorgimento.”

 - Victoria Calabrese (Lehman College, CUNY), “Fanciulli Girovaghi: Child Workers in an Era of Italian Emigration.”

 - Giacomo Tarascio (Centro Studi Piero Gobetti, Turin, Italy),“Forme di coscienza politica femminile nella calabria postrisorgimentale.”

 - Monica Miscali (Norwegian University of Science and Technology, Trondheim, Norway), “Women immigrant in the XIX century: prejudices and constraints.
 I percorsi migratori delle italiane in Norvegia dall’Ottocento.”

 - Stefano Orazi (Istituto per la storia del Risorgimento italiano, Pesaro e Urbino, Italy) “Emigrazione italiana e criminalità negli Stati Uniti (1870-1915).”